 “Common buttonbush” does not serve its namesake Cephalanthus occidentalis adequately; the imagery is amiss.
 A button, mass-produced after 1826, is a flattened disk, slightly concave, perforated with holes or shanked for threading.
 Handmade buttons, before the early nineteenth century, came in so many sizes, shapes, and materials that it would be difficult to assign them to a single geometry.
 (Not even their purpose was uniform, or utilitarian: some were pure ornamentation, called vanities by the Puritans who eschewed the decorative for practical hooks and eyes).

 The so-called “button” part of Cephalanthus occidentalis starts as an insignificant spheroid of pale green, barely noticeable in mid-summer among the shrub’s glossy green leaves.
 It is a peculiar flower head that expands as it matures into a perfect globe radiating with tubular florets.
-In full flower it is a fragrant, cream-colored sputnik of pollen and nectar, its styles exerted beyond the two hundred plus corolla tubes inviting a great many insects to sup.
+In full flower, it is a fragrant, cream-colored sputnik of pollen and nectar, its styles exerted beyond the two hundred plus corolla tubes inviting to many insects.

 One of Cephalanthus occidentalis’s other folk names—honey-balls[i] perhaps—might raise the shrub’s stock with gardeners and landscapers.
-Declines in European honeybee populations since 2006, have focused attention on the importance of native pollinators.
-A shrub with pollen and nectar-filled flowers like “honey-balls”, especially one that produces food for bees and other pollinating insects late in the summer, is a significant contribution to the landscape.
+Declines in European honeybee populations since 2006 have focused attention on the importance of native pollinators.
+A shrub with pollen and nectar-filled flowers like “honey-balls,” especially one that produces food for bees and other pollinating insects in late summer, contributes significantly to the landscape.

-Stand or sit in your garden and look for bees while they forage.
-Choose a few bumble bees to follow.
+Spend time in your garden watching bees while they forage, and choose a few bumble bees to follow.
 The moniker “bumble bee” includes a number of species in Maine in the genus Bombus.
 Identification at the species level depends largely upon the stripes, colors, and blotches on the bees’ pelted bodies.
-The “fur” on bumble bees is a dense hair coat which provides insulation, allowing these bees to rouse themselves and fly at lower temperatures, an advantage over many other winged insect pollinators.
-If you venture early enough into the garden on a cool late-spring or summer morning, bumble bees will be your first bee companions.
+The “fur” on bumble bees is a dense hair coat which provides insulation so they can function at lower temperatures, an advantage over many other winged-insect pollinators.
+If you venture early enough into the garden on a cool late-spring or summer morning, bumble bees will be the first that you see.

 Assuming that a flower garden is your observation post, do the bumble bees fly feverishly from one plant to another’s different flowers, or do they land on one plant and assiduously explore its every blossom?
 Bees prefer to harvest one flower species at a time, and usually, longer visits indicate the discovery of greater rewards within a flower.
 Quantity and quality of pollen and nectar are the bumble bee’s objectives.
 A quick, frenzied search and hasty exit from a bloom may mean a disappointed, still-hungry bee.
 The more activity and energy spent looking for pollen and nectar, the greater the hardship for the bee.
 In somewhat anthropomorphic terms, a bumble bee prefers to use her own calories taking food back to her brood, rather than consuming them in unavailing flight.